 "I [would write] in the stern of our red and green bateau while Calvin was running nets or lines from the bow.
 Since ink smears when it gets wet, I used pencils on a yellow legal pad propped against the black Mercury outboard motor.
 Whenever it was time for me to crank the motor and run us to the next line or net, I'd sit on the pad to keep it from blowing away. . . .
 During the writing process, we carried on our regular conversations.
 The stories are almost extensions of those conversations, rising and falling with our voices, capturing the essence of our daily lives like our elderberry wine captured the fragrance of April to be released again in October."—from the prologue

-Gwen Roland, former editor for the Southern Region Sustainable Agriculture Research and Education Program, continues to write about agriculture and self-sufficient lifestyles from her homestead in Georgia.
+Gwen Roland is the author of Atchafalaya Houseboat: My Years in the Louisiana Swamp, published by LSU Press.
+She continues to write about agriculture and self-sufficient lifestyles from her homestead in Georgia.

 Found an Error?
 Tell us about it.